mpenning/ciscoconfparse2/README.md

 ### Summary

-[ciscoconfparse2][17] is similar to an advanced grep and diff that specializes in network configuration files (such as those from Cisco, Juniper, Palo Alto, etc); it is the next generation of [ciscoconfparse][64], which was the primary development package from 2007 until 2023.
+[ciscoconfparse2][17] is similar to an advanced grep and diff that handles **multi-vendor network configuration files** (such as those from Arista, Cisco, F5, Juniper, Palo Alto, etc); it is the next generation of [ciscoconfparse][64], which was the primary development package from 2007 until 2023.